-Atrophoderma of Pasini and Pierini is a rare disorder of dermal atrophy characterised by well-circumscribed slightly depressed areas, usually on the trunk.
-The border between normal skin and the area of atrophy has a well-defined, ‘cliff drop’ edge.
+Atrophoderma of Pasini and Pierini is a rare dermal atrophy disorder characterised by well-circumscribed slightly depressed areas, usually on the patient's trunk.
+The border between normal skin and the area of atrophy has a well-defined, ‘cliff-drop’ edge.

-Atrophoderma of Pasini and Pierini most commonly starts during adolescence or early adulthood.
-Paediatric and congenital onset have been reported .
+Atrophoderma of Pasini and Pierini most commonly starts during adolescence or early adulthood, although paediatric and congenital onset have been reported .
 It occurs more frequently in women than men .

 Atrophoderma of Pasini and Pierini classically presents as asymptomatic depressed areas on the trunk and extremities.

-Established lesions demonstrate a sharp demarcation between normal skin and atrophic areas known as a ‘cliff drop’ edge.
-The depth of depression ranges from 1–8 mm.
+Established lesions demonstrate a sharp demarcation between normal skin and atrophic areas (known as a ‘cliff-drop’ edge).
+The depth of depression is 1–8 mm in size.
 This may best be observed with lighting from an angle.

-The diagnosis of atrophoderma of Pasini and Pierini is usually made on history and clinical examination.
+The diagnosis of atrophoderma of Pasini and Pierini is usually made on the taking of a patient history and a clinical examination.
 Skin biopsy is most often non-contributory.

 A wedge biopsy of involved and uninvolved skin may show:

 Elastic stains may show a decrease in elastic fibres.
 IgG and IgM serology for B. burgdorferi should be assessed in endemic areas.

 Several skin conditions should be considered in the differential diagnosis of atrophoderma of Pasini and Pierini.
 Conditions to consider include: